 Help The Council Facilitate Dialogue With Tribes Regarding Traditional Knowledge in Oak and Prairie Habitats

-The council successfully raised $25,210 of our $26,000 goal to fund the outreach and facilitation work on this project!
+With the help of generous donations after the close of the campaign, and a $1000 gift from Pacific Continental Bank, the council successfully met our $26,000 goal to fund the outreach and facilitation work on this project!
 The Spirit Mountain Community Fund of the Confederated Tribes of the Grand Ronde has generously awarded the council with a $15,000 grant toward this work!
 We asked the watershed community to support this important work and in just a few short weeks you stepped up in support of this vision.
 While the campaign is over, the work is already underway, and ongoing.
 The more we are able to raise, the more relationships we will be able to build, and the greater the opportunities for meaningful engagement between project partners and these important habitats.
 Stay tuned for updates on this exciting first step the council is taking in this work!

 Will you give to this unique and exciting project? *Click here to support this important work in the Long Tom Watershed!*